-All NASP Accredited institutions must submit responses to the CTC's Preconditions in Years One (1) and Four (4) of the accreditation cycle.
+All NASP Accredited institutions must submit responses to all CTC's Preconditions in Years One (1) and Four (4) of the accreditation cycle.

-CTC Preconditions Key CTC Precondition Elements Applicable NASP Standard NASP Standards Language that Documents Comparability with CTC Precondition Precondition 1 Earned baccalaureate degree 6 None Not mentioned in NASP Standards Precondition 2 Minimum program of study = 60 semester units, 90 quarter units; or 900 classroom hours of postgraduate study.
+CTC 2019 Preconditions Key CTC Precondition Elements Applicable NASP (2020) Standard NASP (2020) Standards Language Compared with CTC Precondition Precondition 1 Persons admitted to programs must have a minimum of a baccalaureate degree from a regionally accredited college or university (Ed Code §44266).
+None NASP Standards make no explicit reference to a baccalaureate degree.
+Precondition 2 Minimum program of study = 60 semester units, 90 quarter units; or 900 classroom hours of postgraduate study.
 Program Standard 1.3 A minimum of 3 years of full-time study at the graduate level, or the equivalent, inclusive of structured field experiences At least 60 graduate semester hours or the equivalent, with at least 54 hours exclusive of credit for the supervised specialist-level internship experience Precondition 3 (For Intern Programs) Sufficient coursework completed prior to the initiation of the Intern Program.
 Supervision by both the employer and CTC approved program.
 Program Standard 3.3 Although one or two advanced seminar classes that correspond to internship requirements may be taken during internship, foundation and/or practica courses must be completed prior to internship.